Southland Global Pte Ltd

 4. One or more members within the board of the company have responsibility for sustainability?

-41.43% - The company reports 41.43% of females at the managerial level in 2021.
-However, the information reported only covers the company's Thailand operations.
+4 (20%) - The company reports that (4) 20% of its board of directors are female in 2023.
+However, this information only covers the company's Indonesian operations.

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with natural rubber production?